samiBendou/MathToolKitCPP/README.md

 ### Current Version : 1.0

 MathToolKit is C++ maths framework.
-It provides libraries that ease N-dimensional scientifical calculation and simulation.
+It provides libraries that ease N-dimensional scientific calculation and simulation.
+Can be used in various domains such as applied maths, physics, economics...
+The framework can be used to produce quickly and easily efficient C++ code.

 - Linear algebra library (NAlgebra)